learn-webapp/ms1/README.md

 structure and config of application

-1. this app connects to redis running locally
+1. redis - running locally
-2. this connects to dynamodb instance on AWS
+2. dynamodb instance on AWS
-3. this connects to a SQS on AWS
+3. SQS on AWS

+yet to be added :
+elasticsearch
+kafka
+rds/postgres
+cdn
+s3
+lambda

 // short url working